chef/automate/components/docs-chef-io/content/automate/restore.md

          # """
     ```

-1. To restore a backup to a machine with less memory than the original system, adjust for the appropriate lower memory settings by adding the following to the configuration file:
+1. To restore a backup to a machine with less memory than the original system, adjust for the appropriate lower memory settings by creating a `patch.toml` file that specifies the heapsize, and providing the file at restore time:

      ```toml
        [elasticsearch.v1.sys.runtime]
-      heapsize = 4096m
+         heapsize = "4096m"
+         # Use "m" for megabytes and "g" for gigabytes
      ```

 ## Restore From a Filesystem Backup